vfailla/RamdaStudents/README.md

 # RamdaStudents
 This is a very simple functional programming test with Ramda library.
+Written in Node.js and Typescript

 # Instructions:
 1) npm install;